dmadwar/myRepo/ShopLocationService/ReadMe.txt

 Improvements can be done and pending
 -----------------------------------------
-Used jdk1.8 , currently have 1.7 on the machine using Improved testing to test more scenarios
+Use of jdk1.8 , currently have 1.7 on the machine using Improved testing to test more scenarios
 To make production deployment ready